So, what does an editor actually do?

 • As mentioned above, editing must be done slowly and carefully to ensure accuracy and a quality result.

-On average, a novel takes 40 hours to copyedit (and something like a complex fantasy could be nearly double that!).
+On average, a novel takes 40 hours to copyedit (and something like a complex fantasy could be nearly double that).
 If someone offers to edit your novel for $200, they are effectively working for $5/hour, never mind the non-billable tasks of freelancing and managing business costs (such as style guide subscriptions and professional association member fees).

 Some recent grads have wonderful skills and will work for very little money at first to gain experience—I did that myself.
 But it’s not sustainable, and more often than not, too-good-to-be-true pricing is usually a red flag.